 Does the peach jam pool back into the clean spot you made with your finger?
 It may need to boil gently for another 3-4 minutes.
 And then test again.
 This test is important to do as cooking times vary depending on your area's elevation and how it affects boiling time.

-7. When your peach jam is ready and the gel test is good, take your silicone or wooden spoon and skim the thick, bubbly 'foam' that forms on the top of your jam and discard it (or as I like to do, eat it lol).
+7. When your peach jam is ready and the gel test is good, take your silicone or wooden spoon and skim the thick, bubbly 'foam' that forms on the top of your jam.

 8. Ladle your peach jam into a hot, clean jar.
-I like to use a stainless steel, wide-mouthed jam funnel for this job.
+A stainless steel, wide-mouthed jam funnel is perfect for this job.

 9. Remove any air bubbles from your peach jam with a non-metallic utensil, such as a wooden bar-be-que skewer.
-This is my favorite tool to use for getting bubbles out of jams, jellies, and preserves!
+This is a great tool to use for getting bubbles out of jams, jellies, and preserves.
 Find them for a super great price on Amazon here, they are so handy to have around.

-10. Wipe the peach jam jar rim with a clean cloth, you don't want any jam hanging out there!
+10. Wipe the peach jam jar rim with a clean cloth, you don't want any jam hanging out there.
 Then put your lid on and tighten until it is fingertip tight.
 When you are making jams, jellies, and preserves, it is best to use new or almost new lids to make sure your food preserves properly.
-My favorite size for making jams and jellies is the 250mL size Bernardin jars found on Amazon.
+A good size for making jams and jellies is the 250mL size Bernardin jars found on Amazon.

 11. Carefully put your peach jam jars into the canner with the boiling water.
 Make sure the water IS boiling before putting jars in, and be careful not to tip the jars at all.
-The best way to do this is by using a canning jar lifter, which is what I use.
+The best way to do this is by using a canning jar lifter.
 You can find that tool on Amazon for a super great price right here.

-12. Boil the peach jam jars for 10 full minutes, then remove using the same tool, again, being careful not to tip or tilt.
+12. Boil the peach jam jars for 10 full minutes (check your location processing times), then remove using the same tool, again, being careful not to tip or tilt.

 13. Do not tighten the lids any further.
 Set your peach jam jars aside, undisturbed for 24 hours.
-If there are any jars where the lid did not pop, you should keep in the fridge and use soon as possible they did not set properly.
+If there are any jars where the lid did not pop, you should keep them in the fridge and use as soon as possible.
 How to tell if your lid didn't pop?
 If the top of the lid is not indented at all, it did not seal properly.

 14. Store the jars of properly-sealed peach jam in a cool place for up to one year.
-This should make 8 x 250mL jars for you to love and enjoy!
+This should make 8 x 250mL jars.

 Comments will be approved before showing up.